alepuzio/personalBookkeeping/README.md

 In this section I list the next modify of the project code

-### Running
+### On Working

 In this section I list the actual modify of the project code that are not completed

-* Declare the file and directory structure of the project
+* Declare the files and directories structure of the project

 ### Past